silnrsi/font-gentium/documentation/source/announcement.md

-Release 6.101 - TypeTuner Web and special-purpose modified fonts
+Release 6.200 - New features and additional character support

+180+ new chars
+240+ new glyphs
+4307 > 4557 glyphs +250

 This is a maintenance release primarily focused on making the v6 fonts available on *TypeTuner Web*.
 This enables us to also provide v6 versions of many special-purpose modified fonts, including *Literacy* and *Compact* versions.